bobtfish/AWSnycast/README.md

 highly available services (avoiding the need to reconfigure things at boot time if you're constructing AMIs).

-If you have a physical datacenter with Anycast already, you can configure VPN tunnels, or Direct Connects to AWS then publish routes to the Amazon routing tables using BGP, including an Anycast /24 or /16 - things you bring up in AWS will have more specific routes locally, but services which only reside in your datacenter will automatically be routed there.
+If you have a physical datacenter with Anycast already, you can configure [aVPN tunnels](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_VPN.html), or [Direct Connects](https://aws.amazon.com/directconnect/) to AWS then publish routes to the Amazon routing tables using BGP, including an Anycast /24 or /16 - things you bring up in AWS will have more specific routes locally, but services which only reside in your datacenter will automatically be routed there.